 Trekking Gear for Female Everest Base Camp Trekkers

-Clothing – the body wear should be flexible and warm for the female Everest base camp trekker, so you can see the essential gear list below:
+Clothing – the body wear should be flexible and warm for the Female Everest Base Camp Trekker so; that you can see the essential gear list below:

 - Sun hat (It protects you from the direct sun heat during the day)

-- Warm woollen or fleece hat (It protects from cold wind and temperature for your ears and head)
+- Warm woolen or fleece hat (It protects from cold wind and temperature for your ears and head)

 - Buff for the neck and dust protection

 - 3-4 trekking shirts (long and half sleeves)

 - Fleece high neck cover t-shirt and jacket

 - 2-3 Trekking pants (zip-offs recommended)

 - Down trousers (you can wear them while you are in the lodge)

 Rain Gear for Female Everest Base Camp Trekker